atlassian/atlassian-connect-example-app-node/src/content/authentication.md

 2. Implement an installation callback endpoint, and add a reference to it in the app descriptor.
 3. Use the security context to validate incoming requests (e.g. Webhooks), and sign outgoing requests (e.g. REST API calls to Jira).

+> **authentication: none**
+> If you have no security on your endpoints you have the option to set the authentication type to 'none' in your app descriptor.
+However, we strongly recommend you do not do this and instead set the type to 'jwt' as referenced above.

 #### Installation handshake

 When an administrator installs the app in an Atlassian cloud instance, Connect initiates an "installation handshake" -  a way for